Prosecutors Drop Criminal Charges Against Actor Kevin Spacey In Sexual Assault Case

 After a break in proceedings, the accuser's lawyers said he was pleading the Fifth in order to not incriminate himself.

-Spacey's attorney, Michael Garabedian, said in an emailed statement, "My client and his family have shown an enormous amount of courage under difficult circumstances."
+The man's attorney, Mitchell Garabedian, said in an emailed statement, "My client and his family have shown an enormous amount of courage under difficult circumstances."

 Spacey's accuser dropped a civil lawsuit on July 5.